mauroc/signalk-oauth-node/README.md

 Before you try anything on your own SignalK Oauth server, you may want to peek at a demo implementation of the SignalK Oauth server running on sQuiddio.
 To do that:

 * Obtain a (free) sQuidd.io account at http://squidd.io/signup if you don't already have one.
 Create a boat (it will be needed to obtain an authentication Application ID and Secret for your SignalK Oauth server and to log in).
-Update your boat's current position (some of the sample API requests require a known vessel position).
+[Update](http://squidd.io/positions/new) your boat's current position.
+Some of the sample API requests require a known vessel position).

 * Go to http://squidd.io::27065 and sign in